goggledefogger/family-game/README.md

 - `/src/styles`: CSS styles and animations
 - `/public/audio`: Background music files

-## Credits

-Created as a fun April Fools' Day project to bring laughter and confusion to friends and family everywhere.

 ## License

-MIT License - Feel free to use, modify, and distribute this project for your own April Fools' pranks!
+MIT License - Feel free to use, modify, and distribute this project for your own family entertainment purposes!